bunsenbeaker/wix-form-builder/README.md

 For storing my app's data I chose MongoDB (local/cloud), as I didn't feel the need for a heavy relational DB with strong relations, stored procedures and such.
 This was my first MongoDB experienece, and it was a breeze:)

 ### Client side
 For the client side part, I used Anular 10 with [NGRX](https://ngrx.io/).
-I invested a bit in creating the proper Redux infrastructure, thus making the data flow in the app very straightforward eventually.
-I used NGRX Effects to handle all API calls, and created dedicated selectors for delivering the data to the components, ocasionally after some processing, for display purposes.
+I invested a bit in creating the proper Redux infrastructure, thus making the data flow in the app very straightforward.
+I used NGRX Effects to handle all API calls, and created dedicated selectors for delivering the data to the components, occasionally after some processing, for display purposes.
+Initially, I considered using some other possibly 'lighter' technology for implementing this app (specifically I considered going with [Polymer](https://www.polymer-project.org/)), but eventually I chickened out, as I wasn't sure I'll be able to deliver on time, I got 4 kids @ home on vacation after all ;)

 ## Online app